Al3ncar/Js_Udemy/README.md

 - Apresentação do Slice()
 - Apresentação do Split()
 - Apresentação do ToUpperCase()
-- Desafio da Aula 11
+- Desafio Seu Nome *

 >12° aula:
 - Apresentaçâo do ToString()